Georges René Le Peley de Pléville: Governor of the port of Marseille

 Returning to France, he was taken on by the harbour of Marseille as its harbour-captain.
-The English frigate Alarm, battered by a storm in the evening of 1 May 1770, ran aground on the coast of Provence amongst boulders, and was in imminent danger of breaking up.
+The British frigate Alarm, battered by a storm in the evening of 1 May 1770, ran aground on the coast of Provence amongst boulders, and was in imminent danger of breaking up.
 This event gave Pléville the chance to deploy his nautical knowledge, his self-control and his courage.
-Told of the danger the ship was in, he quickly mustered the harbour pilots, surrounded himself with the bravest sailors he could find, and at their head rushed to the relief of the English, while confronting the perils of the sea in the darkest time of a stormy night.
+Told of the danger the ship was in, he quickly mustered the harbour pilots, surrounded himself with the bravest sailors he could find, and at their head rushed to the relief of Alam, while confronting the perils of the sea in the darkest time of a stormy night.
 He moored himself to a grelin, slid alongside the boulders, reached on board the frigate with his wooden leg, and took command of it.
 The ship had already almost heeled over many times, and began to run aground.
 Pléville ordered a manoeuvre that got it afloat again and brought it into harbour at Marseille.
-This frigate was commanded by captain John Jervis, who later became a British admiral and was awarded the title of Earl of St Vincent for destroying the Spanish fleet at the cape of that name in 1797. de Pléville's fearless devotion and dignity was appreciated in England, with the lords of the Admiralty giving him a glowing testimony on behalf of the British government and commanding captain Jervis to return to Marseille in the frigate Alarm to give de Pléville a very valuable present and a letter expressing their sentiments on his inspiring conduct.
+This frigate was commanded by captain John Jervis, who later became a British admiral and was awarded the title of Earl of St Vincent for destroying the Spanish fleet at the cape of that name in 1797. de Pléville's fearless devotion and dignity was appreciated in England, with the lords of the Admiralty giving him a glowing testimony on behalf of the British government and commanding captain Jervis to return to Marseille in the frigate Alarm to give de Pléville a present and a letter expressing their sentiments on his inspiring conduct.
 The letter ran thus: